Purav Raja: 2013: Breakthrough, First ATP world tour title

 In February, Raja made his Davis Cup debut against Korea.
 He partnered with Indian doubles legend Leander Paes and won his debut tie.

 2013 proved to be breakthrough year for Raja.
 He played most of the season with his most successful partner Divij Sharan.
 The pair performed consistently and reached 5 Challenger finals winning a title at Kyoto Challenger, Japan.

-Raja and Divij found their biggest success by winning their first ATP world tour title at 2013 Claro Open in Bogota, Colombia.
+Raja and Divij found their biggest success by winning their first ATP world tour title at 2013 Claro Open in Bogotá, Colombia.
 They defeated second-seed French-Dutch combination of Édouard Roger-Vasselin and Igor Sijsling in the finals.

 They also entered qualifying draw at 2013 Wimbledon Championships and successfully qualified for main draw.
 They lost in first round to Nicholas Monroe and Simon Stadler.
 This was the first match at a Grand Slam event for both Raja and Divij.

 As a result of good run Raja entered top 100 rankings for the first time in his career.
 He also finished year inside top 100 doubles rankings at 90.